tapebrief

 Ross Faller · Bank of America

-What are the drivers of the significant earnings step-up in 2027-2028 shown on slide 14, and what is the schedule and timing for rate case filings?
+What are the drivers of the significant earnings step-up in 2027-2028 shown on slide 14, particularly regarding capital deployment and rate case filing timing?

 Jeremy Tonnet · JPMorgan